open-contracting/standard/standard/docs/en/schema/records_reference.md

 # Record Reference

-Whereas there can be multiple releases concerning a given contracting process, there should be a single **contracting record** for each ocid, providing a summary of all the available data about this particular contracting process.
+Whereas there can be multiple releases concerning a given contracting process, there should be a single **contracting record** for each ocid at a given time, providing a summary of all the available data about this particular contracting process.

 A record **must** contain: